 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The mineral rights to the property are vested in the State and the Act regulates the exploration and mining industry in South Africa.
-A prospecting right in accordance with the Act was granted to Masiqhame to prospect for all minerals for a period of five years effective from 12 March 2014.
-The Prospecting Right was granted in respect of the farm Koegrabe 117 comprising Portions 2 - 11; Boksputs 118 Portions 1, 7, 8, 9, 10; Kantien Pan 119 Portions 1 and 2; Wan Wyks Pan Portions 1 - 5; and Zonderpan Portions 1, 5, 6,
+A prospecting right in accordance with the Act was granted to Masiqhame Trading 855 (Masiqhame) to prospect for all minerals for a period of five years effective from 12 March 2014.
+The Prospecting Right was granted in respect of the farm Koegrabe 117 comprising Portions 2 - 11; Boksputs 118 Portions 1, 7, 8, 9, 10; Kantien Pan 119

-Criteria JORC Code explanation Commentary 7, 8 situated in the Magisterial/ Administrative District of Kenhardt, Northern Cape Province.
+Criteria JORC Code explanation Commentary Portions 1 and2; Wan Wyks Pan Portions 1 - 5; and Zonderpan Portions 1, 5, 6, 7, 8 situated in the Magisterial/ Administrative District of Kenhardt, Northern Cape Province.
 The total area measures 98435.8548 Ha in extent.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Much of the background information in this announcement is sourced from: Roussouw, D, 2003.
 A technical risk evaluation of the Kantienpan volcanic-hosted massive sulphide deposit and its financial viability.
 M.Sc. thesis, University of Pretoria, 118 pp. Du Toit, M.C, 1998.
 The metallogeny of the Upington-Kenhardt Area.
 Explanation: Metallogenic Sheets 2820 and 2920, South African Council for Geoscience, 108p.
-Previous exploration in the northern Areachap belt including at the Kantienpan Deposit was carried out by Iscor, with exploration also carried out by Anglo American, Phelps Dodge, Anglovaal and Newmont.
+Previous exploration in the northern Areachap belt including at the Kantienpan Deposit was carried out by Iscor, with exploration also carried out by Anglo American, Phelps Dodge, Anglovaal.
 Exploration activities across the Project area included surface geochemical sampling, geophysical surveying and diamond core drilling.
 Geology Deposit type, geological setting and style of mineralisation.
-The Kantienpan Deposit is a Volcanogenic Massive Sulphide (VMS) deposit, a globally significant and well studied mineralisation style The deposit lies in the Areachap Group, a volcano-sedimentary belt hosting other VMS deposits including Areachap, Boksputs, Kielder and Prieska (or Copperton).
+The Kantienpan Deposit is a Volcanogenic Massive Sulphide (VMS) deposit, a globally significant and well studied mineralisation style.
+The deposit lies in the Areachap Group, a volcano-sedimentary belt hosting other VMS deposits including Areachap, Boksputs, Kielder and Prieska (or Copperton).
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Appendix 1 lists all the intersections and drilling data from drilling at Kantienpan, including location data.
-Kantienpan, including location data.
+Appendix 1 lists all the data from Orion's drilling at Kantienpan, including location data.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade Significant intercepts in Appendix 1 were calculated by averaging the length weighted assay results for Cu and Zn.
+Significant intercepts in Appendix 1 were calculated by averaging the length weighted assay results for Cu and Zn.
 Intercepts presented are all intersections &gt; 1% Zn.
-Individual assay results are reported in Appendix 2.